hoerl/world-canon/README.md

 # Canon
+Canon is a taste identity primitive to Verify your Uniqueness.

+Every verified human has one Canon comprised of their favorite people, places, or things.

+This is your permanent taste profile that helps your improve your experience on the agentic web.

+Other mini apps can read it.
+Your Canon-Agent speaks for it.
+World Chat shares it.

-Canon is a World Mini App that gives each verified human one portable canon:
+Canon is a World Mini App that gives each verified human one portable canon made up of a `Person`, a `Place` or a `Thing`.

-- one `Person`
-- one `Place`
-- one `Thing`

 Each canon slot stores a title and a short rationale.
 The app supports: